Crisis and Recovery

 In the past Diocletian was credited with vastly increasing the size of the army, but scholars now think that he oversaw no more than a modest expansion.
 He did create many new legions, but these were not the huge units of six thousand men of the early empire; they were about one thousand men strong, probably in line with the example of late third century emperors, under whom the old legions had been dispersed and considerably reduced in size.

-Also in line with developments in the third century, field armies now formed a major element in imperial defences.
-However, Diocletian seems to have strengthened frontier defences, building military roads and forts, and strengthened natural barriers.
+Also in line with developments in the third century, field armies now formed a major element in imperial defenses.
+However, Diocletian seems to have strengthened frontier defenses, building military roads and forts, and strengthened natural barriers.
 The eastern frontier in particular received a great deal of attention, and would remain very heavily defended throughout the fourth century.

 Social and religious legislation